pubnative/advertising-id-client/README.md

 Add the following line to your build.gradle file

-`compile "net.pubnative:advertising_id_client:1.0.0"`
+`compile "net.pubnative:advertising_id_client:1.0.1"`

 <a name="manual"></a>
 ###Manual

-You can always download this repository and include it as a module in your project
+Simply download the `AdvertisingIDClient.java` file and inject it into your project or include this repository as a new module in your project

 <a name="usage"></a>
 ## Usage